TITLE 77: PUBLIC HEALTH

 b) The TNSCC shall admit to the TNS course only those individuals who have met the following requirements:

-1) Are currently licensed as a Registered Professional Nurse in the state in which they are practicing, as verified by the submission of a photocopy of the official license showing the license number and expiration date; and
+1) Are currently licensed as an RN in the state in which they are practicing, as verified by the submission of a photocopy of the official license showing the license number and expiration date; and

-2) Have at least 1500 hours of clinical care experience in an emergency department or critical care unit (preferred) as a Registered Professional Nurse, with successful completion of a unit orientation.
+2) Have at least 1500 hours of clinical care experience in an emergency department or critical care unit (preferred) as an RN, with successful completion of a unit orientation.

-c) The TNS course shall reflect evidence-based content as created by the TNSCC and approved by the Department as being in compliance with the Trauma Nurse Specialist Program (see Section 515.760).
+c) The TNS course shall reflect evidence-based content as created by the TNSCC and approved by the Department as being in compliance with the TNS program (see Section 515.760).

 1) A standardized practical examination shall be administered.
 The practical examination shall include an assessment station at which the student will evaluate and stabilize a simulated critically injured trauma patient.